daparic/qemu-arm/README.md

 ## Download Cross Compiler

-For Windows, download [Linaro GCC 7.5-2019.12](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-i686-mingw32_aarch64-linux-gnu.tar.xz) and unzip it to a location of your choice.
+For Windows, download [Linaro GCC 7.5-2019.12 for Windows](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-i686-mingw32_aarch64-linux-gnu.tar.xz) and unzip it to a location of your choice.

-For Linux, download [Linaro GCC 7.5-2019.12](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu.tar.xz) and unzip it to a location of your choice.
+For Linux, download [Linaro GCC 7.5-2019.12 for Linux](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu.tar.xz) and unzip it to a location of your choice.

 Edit [activate.sh](https://github.com/daparic/qemu-arm/blob/main/activate.sh) file for path adjustment changes, where you unzipped the Linaro cross compiler.